FSBO vs. Cash Home Buyer in Florida

 Which Option Should You Choose?

-Choose FSBO if: Your house is recently renovated, you have a firm grasp of Florida real estate contracts, you have the time to host strangers in your home for showings, and you are willing to pay a 3% commission to a buyer's agent.
+Choose FSBO if: Your house is recently renovated, you have a firm grasp of Florida real estate contracts, you have the time to host strangers in your home for showings, and you are willing to decide in advance whether you will offer buyer-agent compensation.

 Florida-Specific FSBO Pitfalls